-There are lots of things to do in North Lincolnshire during the October half term holidays.
 Take a look at the list below for activities the whole family can enjoy.
+See also the school holiday activities page.

 Family activities in North Lincolnshire

-Get creative and share your autumn art projects with 20-21 Visual Arts Centre
+Get creative and share your art projects with 20-21 Visual Arts Centre

-Join the 20-21 Visual Arts Centre ARTivities Facebook group for some autumn crafts including leaf rubbings.
+Join the 20-21 Visual Arts Centre ARTivities Facebook group for some great crafts.

 Make real life masterpieces with Tate Kids